Shift operators of the Dotsenko-Fateev equation and its higher order versions: Introduction

-{ \numberline{}Introduction} In Part1, we found a Fuchsian differential equation $H_6$ of order 6 and its specialization $E_6$ with high symmetry, that is defined by assigning the accessory parameter a cubic polynomial of the local exponents.
-The equation $E_3$ of order 3 is connected with $E_6$ via addition and middle convolution.
+In \cite{HOSY1}, we found a Fuchsian differential equation $H_6$ of order 6 with three singular points and with one accessory parameter, and its specialization $E_6$ with rich symmetry, that is defined by assigning the accessory parameter of $H_3$ a cubic polynomial of the local exponents.
+We found also the equations $E_5,E_4$ and $E_3$ of respective order 5, 4 and 3, that are connected with $E_6$ via addition and middle convolution (see \S \ref{GenAdd}).

-In Part2, we found shift operators for several codimension-2 specializations of $E_3$.
-A typical example is the Dotsenko-Fateev equation denoted by $S\!E_3$.
+Here we briefly recall some terminology.
+Given a differential equation with a local exponent $e$, which we denote by $E(e)$, a non-zero differential operator $P_{\pm}$ that sends solutions of $E(e)$ to those of $E(e\pm1)$ is called the {\it shift operators} of $E(e)$ for the shift of the parameter $e\to e\pm1$, and the operator is written as $P_{\pm}(e)$.
+These operators are important tools to see the structure of the space of solutions.
+If such operators $P_{\pm}$ exist, we define the operator $Sv_{e}$ by $P_+(e-1)\circ P_-(e)$, which turns out to be a constant mod $E(e)$.
+We call such a constant the {\it S-value} for the shifts $e\to e\pm1$.
+Note that when $Sv_{e}$ vanishes, $E(e)$ is {\it reducible}.

-As was explained in Part1, the equation $E_3$ is connected via addition and middle convolution with the equations $E_4,E_5$ and $E_6$ of respective order 4, 5 and 6.
-A codimension-2 specialization, say $sE_3$, of $E_3$ admitting shift operators can be lifted to codimension-2 specializations, say $sE_4, sE_5$ and $sE_6$, of $E_4,E_5$ and $E_6$, respectively.
-The shift operators of $sE_3$ can be also lifted to those of $sE_4, sE_5$ and $sE_6$.
-These operators can be obtained theoretically by following the recipe in \cite{Osh} Chapter 11.
+The Dotsenko-Fateev equation (\cite{DF}) is a codimension-2 specialization \footnote{For a Fuchsian equation $E$, a codimension-$k$ specialization of $E$ is an equation obtained by assuming $k$ linearly independent relations among the local exponents, apart from the Fuchsian relation.} of $E_3$.
+In this paper, this equation is denoted by $S\!E_3$.
+As $E_3$ is connected to $E_6, E_5$ and $E_4$, via addition and middle convolution, the equation $S\!E_3$ is lifted to codimension-2 specializations, say $S\!E_4, S\!E_5$ and $S\!E_6$, of $E_4,E_5$ and $E_6$, respectively.

-In this paper Part 3, we treat $S\!E_3$ as a typical example of $sE_3$, and the codimension-2 specialization $S\!E_j$ of $E_j$ connected by addition and middle convolution with $S\!E_3$, for $j=6,5,4$.
-For other codimension-2 specializations of $E_3$, we can do the same.
+In this paper, we first find the shift operators of $S\!E_3$, and find those of $S\!E_6,S\!E_5$ and $S\!E_4$.
+These operators can be obtained theoretically from those of $S\!E_3$ by following the recipe in \cite{Osh} Chapter 11.
+However it is often difficult to carry out computation.
+So we find the operators by other methods as we will explain in the following.

 This paper is organized as follows.
-In Section 1, the differential equations treated in this paper
+In Section 1, the differential equations treated in this paper $E_3,\ S\!E_3,\ \dots,\ E_6,\ S\!E_6$ are presented.

-are introduced.
-In order to define and study equations, we need various tools of investigation, which we prepare in Section 2.
-Here we briefly recall some of them.
-For a parameter $e$ of a differential equation $E$, if a non-zero differential operator $P_{\pm}$ sends solutions of $E(e)$ to those of $E(e\pm1)$, we call the operator $P_{\pm}$ the {\it shift operators} of $E$ for the shift of the parameter $e\to e\pm1$.
-These operators are important tools to see the structure of the space of solutions.
-If such operators $P_{\pm}$ exist, we define the mapping $Sv_{e}$ by $P_+(e-1)\circ P_-(e)$, which turns out to be a constant mod $E(e)$.
-We call such a constant the {\it Svalue} for the shifts $e\to e\pm1$.
-Note that when $Sv_{e}$ vanishes then $E(e)$ is {\it reducible}.
+In order to define and study these equations, we need various tools of investigation, which we prepare in Section 2.